ricko2001/Genealogy-scripts/RM -Group from SQL/ReadMe.txt

       GroupFromSQL.exe
       RM-Python-config.ini

-*  Download the SQLite extension: unifuzz64.dll   -see below
+*  Download the SQLite extension file: unifuzz64.dll   -see below

 *  Move the unifuzz64.dll file to the working folder

 *  Edit the RM-Python-config.ini in the working folder to specify the location of the RM file and the unifuzz64.dll file.
    To edit, Open NotePad and drag the ini file onto the NotePad window.

 *  Double click the GroupFromSQL.exe file to run the utility.

-*  Examine the console window text and press enter to close it.
+*  Examine the console window text and press the enter key to close it.

-*  Open the database in RM, open the People view window and select the created group as filter.
+*  Open the database in RM, open the People view window and select the created group as filter to see the results.

 --- OR ---